 Branded links help build brand recognition.

-Having your brand on a link makes any content you share more visible and associate it with you.
+Having your brand on a link makes any content you share more visible and associates it with you.

-They also help send quality signals about content you share.
+They also help send quality signals about the content you share.

 Users who found the content helpful might be more likely to remember where they got it from.

 And getting a branded domain is actually quite simple.
-However, finding the perfect domain name to use as your custom link shortener can be quite tricky and there are some things you need to remember:
+However, finding the perfect domain name to use as your custom link shortener can be quite tricky.
+But here are some things to remember when choosing your branded short domain:

 1- Your link domain shouldn’t be too long